We are here to help with the cost-of-living. Visit our guide to access support.

 • Likely to prevent a person (who may be dependent on others for their basic needs) exercising choice and control over the fundamental aspects of their life.
 This can cause humiliation and loss of dignity

-For children (under 18 years old):
+• For children (under 18 years old), this means:

 • Sexual abuse by adults or children, also referred to as child sexual exploitation, is when a child is forced or persuaded to take part in sexual activities with or without physical contact (could be online)